 The book feels more like a dictionary, rather than one you read from beginning to end.
 I’ve found it to be a bit heavy of a read at times, mainly because I constantly want to put the book down to take notes.

-If there’s one book to read this year from this list, it’s this one.
+If there’s one book to read from this list it’s this one.